ncatlab/nlab-content/pages/4/4/3/0/344/content.md

 If a (small) [[site]] is (small) $\infty$-extensive, then one can replace any [[cover]] with a single map.
 That is, replace the covering family $(j_i: U_i \to B)_i$ with the map $[j_i]_i: \coprod_i U_i \to B$.
 In other words, the singleton covers form a basis for the Grothendieck coverage on the site.

++--{.query}
+I don't believe this, for reasons having nothing to do with the unlikelihood that a non-posetal small site would have all small coproducts (-: .
+For example, any extensive category has an _extensive coverage_ in which the covering families are the families of coprojections into a finite coproduct.
+But the only singleton covers are isomorphisms, which certainly do not form a basis. -Mike
+=--

 #References#

 Carboni, Aurelio and Lack, Stephen and Walters, R. F. C., _Introduction to extensive and distributive categories_, JPAA 84 no. 2